The Town of Southbridge is a grantee of the Massachusetts Community

 Grant Year FY17 - The Town of Southbridge was awarded $775,000.00 for the following projects:

-RECONSTRUCTION OF THE CENTRAL STREET PARKING LOT - PHASE 1
+RECONSTRUCTION OF THE CENTRAL STREET PARKING LOT - PHASE 1 (See the Project Plans in the attachment below)

 - Improve circulation/safety and improve overall access for vehicles and pedestrians